-The history of both Oakland and Magnolia Plantations is the history of the enslaved and later sharecroppers who worked the land and struggled as a people.
-During the French and Spanish period slavery was defined by the Code Noir.
-All enslaved people dealt with the loss of autonomy and limiting of movement.
-However, It appears that the Oakland Prud'homme's were fairly lenient in this regard, allowing slaves to visit friends and relatives along Cane River, providing or allowing dances, marriage ceremonies, baptisms, funerals, and occasional church services.
+Oakland and Magnolia Plantations share a similar history of enslaved and later sharecroppers who worked the land and struggled as a people.
+During the French and Spanish period, slavery was defined by the Code Noir.
+All enslaved people dealt with the loss of autonomy and limited movement.
+However, It appears that the Prud'homme family at Oakland was fairly lenient in this regard, allowing the enslaved people to visit friends and relatives along Cane River, providing or allowing dances, marriage ceremonies, baptisms, funerals, and occasional church services.
 At the height of Oakland Plantation (1835-1861) its enslaved people numbered 98-146 individuals.

-Like Oakland, Magnolias workforce included enslaved individuals and later sharecroppers who remained on the land after the Civil War.
-Extensive research has been done about Magnolias workforce population during the antebellum period and throughout the 20th Century.
-An analysis of Ambrose LeComte's slave ledgers provides an insight into an anatomy of an antebellum plantation.
+Like Oakland, Magnolia's workforce included enslaved individuals and later sharecroppers who remained on the land after the Civil War.
+Extensive research has been done about Magnolia's workforce population during the antebellum period and throughout the 20th century.
+An analysis of Ambrose LeComte's slave ledgers provide further insight into an anatomy of an antebellum plantation.

 * Excerpts taken from "Oakland Plantation, It's People" by Anne Patton Malone.